rust-lang/rust/text/0000-restrict-constants-in-patterns.md

 # Summary
 [summary]: #summary

-Feature-gate the use of constants in patterns unless those constants have simple types, like integers, booleans, and characters.
-The semantics of constants in general were never widely discussed and the compiler's current implementation is not broadly agreed upon (though it has many proponents).
-The intention of adding a feature-gate is to give us time to discuss and settle on the desired semantics in an "affirmative" way.
+The current compiler implements a more expansive semantics for pattern matching than was originally intended.
+This RFC introduces several mechanisms to reign in these semantics without actually breaking (much, if any) extant code:

+- Introduce a feature-gated attribute `#[structural_match]` which can be applied to a struct or enum `T` to indicate that constants of type `T` can be used within patterns.
+- Have `#[derive(Eq)]` automatically apply this attribute to the struct or enum that it decorates. **Automatically inserted attributes do not require use of feature-gate.**
+- When expanding constants of struct or enum type into equivalent patterns, require that the struct or enum type is decorated with `#[structural_match]`.
+Constants of builtin types are always expanded.

+The practical effect of these changes will be to prevent the use of constants in patterns unless the type of those constants is either a built-in type (like `i32` or `&str`) or a user-defined constant for which `Eq` is **derived** (not merely *implemented*).

+To be clear, this `#[structural_match]` attribute is **never intended to be stabilized**.
+Rather, the intention of this change is to restrict constant patterns to those cases that everyone can agree on for now.
+We can then have further discussion to settle the best semantics in the long term.

-Because the compiler currently accepts a larger set of constants, this is a backwards incompatible change.
-This is justified as part of the ["underspecified language semantics" clause of RFC 1122][ls].
-A [crater run] found 14 regressions on crates.io, which suggests that the impact of this change on real code would be minimal.
+Because the compiler currently accepts arbitrary constant patterns, this is technically a backwards incompatible change.
+However, the design of the RFC means that existing code that uses constant patterns will generally "just work".
+The justification for this change is that it is clarifying
+["underspecified language semantics" clause, as described in RFC 1122][ls].

-Note: this was also discussed on an [internals thread].
+**Note:** this was also discussed on an [internals thread].
 Major points from that thread are summarized either inline or in alternatives.

 [ls]: https://github.com/rust-lang/rfcs/blob/master/text/1122-language-semver.md#underspecified-language-semantics
 [crater run]: https://gist.github.com/nikomatsakis/26096ec2a2df3c1fb224